libhal-google/libhal.github.io/mkdocs/design/architecture.md

 If compile-times are a concern, there are reasonably easy methods for managing this.
 See [Handling Long Compile Times](#).

-## A.x Encapsulated Memory Mapped Classes
+## A.5 Encapsulated Memory Mapped Classes

 Target drivers that use Memory-Mapped-IO usually come with a vendor generated header file that describes each peripheral as a structure type, along with